sushrutmair/visagefrservice/README.md

 Visage.FR returns a result for each request you send to it.
 The result indicates: a) whether or not a match was found, and, b) if a match (or multiple matchs) have been found, the locations in both images for all the matches.
 The locations are just co-ordinates in the images where the matching faces have been found.
 You can use the locations to crop or build a bounding box in the images to visually show matches.

+This [page](https://github.com/sushrutmair/visagefrservice/blob/main/results_interpret.md) gives more details on all of the possible results from Visage.FR and their meaning.

 ### Does Visage.FR impose any limitations on the inputs?

 Visage.FR strives to be as reasonable as possible in restricting inputs.
 Here they are: